Elizabeth Tsurkov

-Elizabeth Tsurkov (אליזבט צורקוב, Елизавета Цурков; born November 11, 1986) is a Russian-Israeli researcher who was kidnapped in Baghdad in March 2023 while conducting doctoral research in Iraq.
+Elizabeth Tsurkov (אליזבט צורקוב, Елизавета Аркадьевна Цуркова; born 11 November 1986) is a Russian and Israeli researcher who was kidnapped in Baghdad in March 2023 while conducting doctoral research in Iraq.
 She was held hostage by the group Kata'ib Hezbollah for 903 days before her release in September 2025.
+She is currently a doctoral student at Princeton University.

 Biography

-Tsurkov was born on November 11, 1986 in Leningrad (now Saint Petersburg), Russian SFSR, Soviet Union to Jewish parents who immigrated to Israel when Tsurkov was four.
+Tsurkov was born on 11 November 1986 in Leningrad (now Saint Petersburg), Russian SFSR, Soviet Union to Jewish parents who immigrated to Israel when Tsurkov was four.

 During her mandatory service in the IDF, Tsurkov became interested in the Arab world.
-In 2011, she began learning Levantine Arabic, after finishing her bachelor's degree in international studies.
+In 2011, she began learning Levantine Arabic, after finishing her bachelor's degree in international studies from the Hebrew University of Jerusalem.
+She later received master's degrees in Middle Eastern studies and political science, respectively, from Tel Aviv University and the University of Chicago.

+Tsurkov was affiliated with several human rights organizations promoting the rights of Palestinians and refugees.
 In 2014, Tsurkov volunteered at the NGO Hotline for Refugees and Migrants.
 According to a report in Ynet, she also worked as Natan Sharansky's assistant.

-When she was kidnapped, Tsurkov was in Iraq doing academic work related to her doctoral research at Princeton University.
-She was a nonresident fellow at the New Lines Institute for Strategy and Policy, an American foreign policy think tank.
-Tsurkov was affiliated with several human rights organizations promoting the rights of Palestinians and refugees.
+According to Sharansky, Tsurkov had volunteered at the human rights organisation Gisha for over ten years.
+She was also active with the Regional Thinking Forum and a nonresident fellow at the New Lines Institute for Strategy and Policy, an American foreign policy think tank.

 Tsurkov has written about the Middle East, and particularly the Syrian civil war, for publications such as +972 Magazine, The Forward, Haaretz, The New York Times, and The Washington Post.

+Tsurkov has regularly travelled to Iraq since 2019, using her Russian passport and entering through Kurdistan Region.
+At the time of her kidnapping, she was visiting Iraq to conduct field research in Iraq for her doctoral dissertation at the Department of Politics of Princeton University.